 DON’T TOUCH UP PAINT AFTER YOU HAVE APPLIED WAX:

-Remember also- if you realize you missed a spot after waxing, if you attempt to “spot fix it”- in certain light you will see the “correction.”
-I once did this on top of a dresser I painted in Coco and then waxed.
+Remember also- if you realize you missed a spot while painting after you have finished waxing, if you attempt to “spot fix” this missing paint – in certain light you will see the “correction.”
+I once did this on top of a dresser.
+I painted it in Coco and then waxed…like I always do.
+But then- I saw a spot that needed a “touch up” of paint.
+So, I did the little touch up after I had finished waxing.
 The little “touch up’s” I did were so visible- I had to repaint the whole top.

 A friend of mine named Peggy Elwood asked another question related to fresh wax – “How long do you wait after waxing before selling a piece?”

 My response was that on custom jobs I do- I will often wait a couple days before delivering it and furniture is always accompanied with a “Care Tag” explaining the cure time and how to take care of the painted piece going forward.
 No more Pledge or Endust allowed in the house!
 LOL!
 Customers can use their painted piece – but need to be more careful during that first month.
 I recommend that anything that has substantial weight to it- as in more than 5 pounds, should wait till after the “rule of thumb” 30 day cure time is over.
 (I personally find in upstate NY that my wax is quite hard sooner than that.)
 Also, lamps that have metal pointed feet as a base, can possibly leave an indention in the wax- so just be cautious.
 This can really depend on where in the country you live and the temperatures you are experiencing.
 A dry climate will allow the wax to cure faster- where a wet climate will cause the paint to take longer to dry and the wax longer to cure.

 I have other helpful information located on my Facebook page HERE in case you would like to check them out.
 Please feel free to “PIN” my photo to your Chalk Paint® Pinterest board.